fboes/aerofly-missions/README.md

 # ![](docs/favicon-64x64.png) Aerofly Missionsgerät

-The Aerofly Missionsgerät converts [Aerofly FS 4's](https://www.aerofly.com/) `main.mcf` and other flight plan file formats into a shareable mission file, using your current flight plan and other settings.
+The Aerofly Missionsgerät converts simulator flight plan files for [Aerofly FS 4](https://www.aerofly.com/) (`main.mcf` and `tmc`), Microsoft Flight Simulator (`pln`) and X-Plane (`fms`).
+It also imports Garmin flight plan files (`fpl`).

-There are two versions of this tool:

-1. **Web version**: Use the Missionsgerät right out of your browser by visiting [https://fboes.github.io/aerofly-missions/dist/](https://fboes.github.io/aerofly-missions/dist/).
+Head over to [https://fboes.github.io/aerofly-missions/dist/](https://fboes.github.io/aerofly-missions/dist/) to get started.

-2. **Local Node.js CLI tool**: If you want some automation for your workflow.
+There is also a local Node.js CLI tool, if you want some automation for your workflow.

 ![Flight plan as text briefing](docs/flightplan.png)